PrajnaAvidya/prompt-shaper/spec.md

 ```

 ### String vs Number Parameters
-The only difference between string and number params is that numeric params can have basic arithmetic operations done on its output.
+The only difference between string and number params is that numeric params can have basic arithmetic operations done on their output.
 Supported operations are `+ - * /`.
 ```
 {chapterTitle(chapterIndex)}
 Chapter {{chapterIndex+1}}
 {/chapterTitle}

+// this will output "Chapter 1"
 {{chapterTitle(chapterIndex=0)}}

-// this will output "Chapter 0" because operations are ignored for string parameters.
+// this will output "Chapter 0" because operators are ignored for string parameters.
 {{chapterTitle(chapterIndex="0")}}
 ```

-TODO ability to use function or variable as param

 ### Misc